ferdium/ferdium-server/README.md

 # ferdi-server
 Unofficial Franz server replacement for use with the Ferdi Client.

+## Looking for a smaller alternative?
+[ferdi-slim-server](https://github.com/vantezzen/ferdi-slim-server) is a slim alternative to this project.
+Opposed to ferdi-server, ferdi-slim-server is only a wrapper around the Franz API that allows you to add custom recipes while still using the original Franz API.

 ## Why use a custom ferdi-server?
 A custom ferdi-server allows you to experience the full potential of the Ferdi client.
 It allows you to use all Premium features (e.g. Workspaces and custom URL recipes) and [adding your own recipes](#creating-and-using-custom-recipes).